littlebutt/streamcpy/python/README.md

 - [x] count
 - [x] any_match/all_match

-Notice: The Python version is a little different with the C version due to language features
+Note: The Python version is a little different with the C version due to language features.